 Credit for Prior Learning

-CPL, also known as advanced standing or credit transfer, includes formal learning (accredited qualifications) and non-formal and informal (non-accredited learning or work experience).
+CPL, also known as advanced standing or credit transfer, includes formal learning (accredited qualifications) and non-formal and informal learning (non-accredited learning or work experience).

 Can I receive credit for my qualification or previous experience?